10 smart moves to make before you retire

 Consider:

-- Maximising tax-efficient savings (retirement contributions, TFSAs)
+- Maximising tax-efficient savings (retirement contributions, tax-free savings accounts).

 - Understanding how tax affects investments